-- issued a report to those charged with governance of the PCC and CC communicating significant findings resulting from our audit - our Audit Results Report was issued on 16 July 2018; - issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice - our certificate was issued on 27 July 2018.'
+- issued a report to those charged with governance of the PCC and CC communicating significant findings resulting from our audit - our Audit Results Report was discussed verbally on 24 July 2019 and revised for the outcome of the audit on the 16th September 2019; - issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice - our certificate was issued on 16 September 2019.'

-The JARAP met five times in public during the year.
+The JARAP met four times in public during the year.
 The JARAP undertook a detailed work plan which included considering the work of internal and external audit, tracking of Internal Audit recommendations, risks and risk management, and specific themes.
-In addition, the JARAP approved an annual workplan, for 2019, reviewed their terms of reference and produced an annual report of their work.
+In addition, the JARAP approved an annual workplan, for 2020, reviewed their terms of reference and produced an annual report of their work.